Bealby/Milestone-Project-2/README.md

 - After selecting **master branch** the repository will be refreshed and published

-- The published website will be found highlighted in green under **Github Pages**, as below:
+- The published Website will be found highlighted in green under **Github Pages**, as below:

 ![Deployment](/documentation/readme/deployment-3.png/)